VenkateshThammisetti5/intelligent-form-agent/README.md

 export GROQ_API_KEY=gsk_your_key_here
 Use code with caution.

-3. How to Run (Step-by-Step)
+🚀 How to Run (Step-by-Step)
-Navigate to Project Root: Open your terminal in the project folder. bash cd intelligent-form-agent
+Navigate to Project Root
+Open your terminal in the project folder: bash cd intelligent-form-agent
 Use code with caution.

+Launch the Orchestrator
-Launch the Orchestrator: Run the run.py file to automatically trigger the Streamlit server. bash python src/run.py
+Run the run.py file, which automatically triggers the Streamlit server: bash python src/run.py
 Use code with caution.

+Access the Agent
-Access the Agent: Open your browser and visit: http://localhost:8501
+Open your browser and visit: http://localhost:8501

-4. Project Demonstration
+📺 Project Demonstration
 Due to file size constraints, the demo video is hosted externally.
-📽 Watch the demo here
+📽 Watch the Demo here:https://drive.google.com/file/d/1J6rkpziZbjxXUGUkkAIF9SbcGhSHqNgP/view?usp=sharing

-6. Example Queries & Expected Outputs
+📄 Example Queries & Expected Outputs
 Standard Identity Forms
 Action: Upload an Aadhaar PDF and click "Extract All Data".
 Expected Output: